Inventory - Quick Start

 Inventory Ageing

-Inventory ageing presents a chart and a detailed report to show how long you have kept stock without selling.
-The "What's This" explains the features that are available in the dashboard.
+Inventory ageing presents a chart and a detailed report to show the age of inventory based on how long since each item was last purchase.
+The "What's This" box explains the features that are available in the dashboard.

-The chart shows the on hand cost in a bar chart and the quarter that the items were purhcased.
+The chart shows the on hand cost in a bar chart versus the quarter that the items were purchased.

-This panel has a detail feature under the ellipsy which allows you to investigate further.
-Clicking it show the month the stock was bought.
-You return to the previous screen using the back arrow to re-show the quarters.
+This panel has a detail feature under the ellipse (...) which allows you to drill down to investigate further by month.
+Clicking it shows the month the inventory was last bought.
+To return to the previous screen use the back arrow to re-show the quarters.

-Note that the filters control what we look at.
+Note that the filters control what is displayed.

 The "Is Inventoried" filters only Inventoried Items.
-OnHandCost can be set threshold value to focus on stock with greater cost. if you're not worried about items that cost less than you can filter out those having a cost of less than a thousand dollars, you can exclude them by changing those values.
-The last purchased weeks .
+OnHandCost can be set to threshold value to focus on stock with greater cost. if you're not worried about items that cost less than a set amount then you can filter out those say having a cost of less than one thousand dollars, you can exclude them by changing the filter values.
+The last purchased weeks filter can also be changed to focus only on long held items.

 Inventory Long List